30 Photos

 Better for: Consistent quality over trendy innovation, genuine warmth over formal service, northern Italian comfort over regional experimentation.
 Choose this when you want to eat well without thinking hard - the Mollica brothers have eliminated all risk.

-Skip if: You want cutting-edge cuisine, quiet romance, or impressive wine lists.
+Consider Alternatives If: You want cutting-edge cuisine, quiet romance, or impressive wine lists.
 This delivers reliable deliciousness, not Instagram moments or sommelier pairings.
 For special occasions requiring wow factor, look elsewhere.